-Households experiencing homelessness or at risk of becoming homeless may complete an application for emergency assistance through SENDCAA, Presentation Partners in Housing, and Salvation Army.
+Households experiencing homelessness or at risk of becoming homeless may complete an application for emergency assistance at SENDCAA.
+This application is for SENDCAA, Presentation Partners in Housing, and Salvation Army.
 Completion of this application does not guarantee assistance.
 Only 1 in 5 applications receive assistance.
 Each agency completes a complete assessment of each case and makes determinations based on funding availability.

 • Applications are reviewed weekly.
 You will be notified by mail if you have been approved or denied, please do not call SENDCAA to check on your application.

 • Applications that are not complete are immediately ineligible for assistance

 • If there is any change in your contact information, please notify us immediately.

 • Staff from one of three partner agencies will contact you within seven working days of your application to notify you if you were approved or denied for assistance.

 • Applicants will be contacted by one of the partner agencies to be screened for assistance.
 Please do not call SENDCAA for information about your appointment at other agencies.
 Contact the agency directly.